 Guy Gecht has served on our board of directors since 2006.
 Mr. Gecht has also served as one of our outside directors under the Israeli Companies Law since 2006.
-Mr. Gecht is the Chief Executive Officer and Chairman of the Board of Electronics For Imaging, Inc. (EFI), a leader in digital imaging and print management solutions for commercial and enterprise printing.
+Mr. Gecht is the Chief Executive Officer and Chairman of the Board of Electronics For Imaging, Inc. (EFI), a company that provides digital imaging and print management solutions for commercial and enterprise printing.
 Mr. Gecht has served in this position since January 2000.
 From October 1995 until January 2000, Mr. Gecht held various positions with EFI, including President of the company.
 Prior to joining EFI, Mr. Gecht held various software engineering positions with technology companies.
 Mr. Gecht holds a B.S. in Computer Science and Mathematics from Ben-Gurion University in Israel.

 Dan Propper has served as one of our directors since 2006.
 Mr. Propper is the Chairman of the Board of the Osem group, a leading Israeli manufacturer of food products.
-Mr. Propper served as the CEO of Osem for 25 years until April 2006.
+Mr. Propper served as the Chief Executive Officer of Osem for 25 years until April 2006.
 In addition to his role at Osem, from 1993 until 1999, Mr. Propper served as President of the Manufacturers' Association of Israel, an independent umbrella organization representing industrial enterprises in Israel, and as Chairman of the Federation of Economic Organizations in Israel, which unites economic and business organizations that represents all business sectors in Israel.
-Mr. Propper has received prestigious accolades for his contributions to the Israeli industry and economy, including an honorary Doctorate from the Technion - Israel Institute of Technology in 1999.
-Mr. Propper serves as a member of the boards of the First International Bank of Israel, Delta Galil Industries Ltd., Osem Investments Ltd., and a number of private companies, including Tivall Ltd. and Sabra Salads Ltd., subsidiaries of Osem.
-Mr. Propper is also a member of the board of the Technion, the Weizmann Institute of Science and Ben-Gurion University in Israel, and of the executive committee of Tel Aviv University.
-Mr. Propper earned a B.Sc. summa cum laude in Chemical Engineering and Food Technology from the Technion.
+Mr. Propper has received numerous awards for his contributions to the Israeli industry and economy, including an honorary Doctorate from the Technion - Israel Institute of Technology in 1999.
+Mr. Propper serves as a member of the board of directors of Teva Pharmaceuticals, Osem Investments Ltd. and a number of private companies.
+Mr. Propper is also a member of the board of the Technion, the Weizmann Institute of Science and Ben-Gurion University in Israel.
+Mr. Propper earned a B.Sc. (summa cum laude) in Chemical Engineering and Food Technology from the Technion.